 Marketing and Advertising.
 We utilize an integrated marketing approach in our admissions efforts that includes the use of traditional media such as television, radio, billboards, direct mail, various print media and event marketing campaigns.
 Our digital marketing efforts, including paid search, search engine optimization and online video and display advertising, have grown significantly in recent years and currently drive the majority of our new student leads and enrollments.
-These campaigns are enhanced by student and alumni referrals.
 Our website's integrated marketing campaigns direct prospective students to call or visit the Lincoln website where they may request additional information on a program or campus of interest.
 Our internal systems enable us to closely monitor and track the effectiveness of each advertisement on a daily or weekly basis and make adjustments accordingly to enhance efficiency and limit our student acquisition costs.
-In 2015, we launched a marketing campaign positioning Lincoln Tech as "America's Technical Institute."
+In 2016, we relaunched our website with a new primary domain.
+The new structure of the website has enhanced the user experience providing easier access to key content and information.
+The site was also redesigned using a "mobile first" approach that maintains the website's format and structure even on smaller devices including smart phones and tablets on which the growing majority of initial online searches for education options are conducted.

 Referrals.
 Referrals from current students, high school counselors and satisfied graduates and their employers have historically represented 17% of our new enrollments.
 Our school administrators actively work with our current students to encourage them to recommend our programs to prospective students.
 We continue to build strong relationships with high school guidance counselors and instructors by offering annual seminars at our training facilities to further familiarize these individuals on the strengths of our programs.
-Graduates who have gone on to enjoy success in the workforce frequently recommend our programs, as do employers who are pleased with the performance of our graduates whom they have hired.

 Recruiting.
-Our recruiting efforts are conducted by a group of approximately 240 field and campus-based representatives who meet directly with prospective students during presentations conducted at high schools, in the prospective student's home or during a visit to one of our campuses.
+Our recruiting efforts are conducted by a group of approximately 250 field and campus-based representatives who meet directly with prospective students during presentations conducted at high schools, in the prospective students homes or during a visit to one of our campuses.